Cooperative Online Learning with Feedback Graphs

-An agent $v$ running \Cref{a:imp-weigh} draws an action $I_t(v)$ according to a distribution $p_t(\cdot,v)$ in all rounds $t$ in which $v$ is active.
-For the first $d+1$ rounds $t$, $p_t(\cdot,v)$ is the uniform distribution over $\Vfeed$.
-During all remaining time steps $t$, the algorithm computes exponential weights using all the available feedback generated up to (and including) round $t-d-1$.
+An instance of \ouralg\ is locally run by each agent $v\in\Vnet$.
+The algorithm is parameterized by its (variable) learning rates $\eta_1(v), \eta_2(v),\dots$, which, in principle, can be arbitrary (measurable) functions of the history.
+In all rounds $t$ in which the agent is active, $v$ draws an action $I_t(v)$ according to a distribution $p_t(\cdot,v)$.
+For the first $\dnet+1$ rounds $t$, $p_t(\cdot,v)$ is the uniform distribution over $\Vfeed$.
+During all remaining time steps $t$, the algorithm computes exponential weights using all the available feedback generated up to (and including) round $t-\dnet-1$.
 More precisely, for any action $i\in \Vfeed$,